Auschwitz concentration camp: Evacuation and death marches

 The last mass transports to arrive in Auschwitz were 60,000–70,000 Jews from the Łódź Ghetto, some 2,000 from Theresienstadt, and 8,000 from Slovakia.
 The last selection took place on 30 October 1944.
 On 1 or 2 November 1944, Heinrich Himmler ordered the SS to halt the mass murder by gas.
-On 25 November, he ordered that Auschwitz's gas chambers and crematoria be destroyed.
+On 25 November, he ordered Auschwitz's gas chambers and crematoria be destroyed.
 The Sonderkommando and other prisoners began the job of dismantling the buildings and cleaning up the site.
 On 18 January 1945, Engelbert Marketsch, a German criminal transferred from Mauthausen, became the last prisoner to be assigned a serial number in Auschwitz, number 202499.

 According to Polish historian Andrzej Strzelecki, the evacuation of the camp was one of its "most tragic chapters".
 Himmler ordered the evacuation of all camps in January 1945, telling camp commanders: "The Führer holds you personally responsible for ... making sure that not a single prisoner from the concentration camps falls alive into the hands of the enemy."
 The plundered goods from the "Kanada" barracks, together with building supplies, were transported to the German interior.
 Between 1 December 1944 and 15 January 1945, over one million items of clothing were packed to be shipped out of Auschwitz; 95,000 such parcels were sent to concentration camps in Germany.

 Beginning on 17 January, some 58,000 Auschwitz detainees (about two-thirds Jews)—over 20,000 from Auschwitz I and II and over 30,000 from the subcamps—were evacuated under guard, at first heading west on foot, then by open-topped freight trains, to concentration camps in Germany and Austria: Bergen-Belsen, Buchenwald, Dachau, Flossenburg, Gross-Rosen, Mauthausen, Dora-Mittelbau, Ravensbruck, and Sachsenhausen.
 Fewer than 9,000 remained in the camps, deemed too sick to move.
 During the marches, the SS shot or otherwise dispatched anyone unable to continue; "execution details" followed the marchers, killing prisoners who lagged behind.
 Peter Longerich estimated that a quarter of the detainees were thus killed.
 By December 1944 some 15,000 Jewish prisoners had made it from Auschwitz to Bergen-Belsen, where they were liberated by the British on 15 April 1945.

 On 20 January, crematoria II and III were blown up, and on 23 January the "Kanada" warehouses were set on fire; they apparently burned for five days.
 Crematorium IV had been partly demolished after the Sonderkommando revolt in October, and the rest of it was destroyed later.
 On 26 January, one day ahead of the Red Army's arrival, crematorium V was blown up.